 In 2002, Germany adopted its Energy Conservation Ordinance (EnEV).
 For the first time, this legislation provided a way of creating an eco-balance for a building by counting not only the useful energy provided to the building, but also the primary energy needed in the process, which includes losses in generation, distribution, storage, etc. In addition, EnEV includes requirements for the quality of renovation steps, energy audits, and replacements for old heating systems.
 The current EnEV specifies that new homes must not consume more than 60 to 70 kilowatt-hours of energy per square meter of heated indoor area per year for heating and hot water.

-The EnEV is being amended in 2016 because the government has to introduce the nearly-zero energy standard as required by the European Buildings Directive.
-As part of this discussion, the government is considering to tighten the requirements for new buildings, reducing the energy demand even further, moving the newly built houses much closer to the passive house standard.
+The EnEV has been amended in 2016 because the government had to introduce the nearly-zero energy standard as required by the European Buildings Directive.
+As part of this discussion, the government considered to tighten the requirements for new buildings, reducing the energy demand even further, moving the newly built houses much closer to the passive house standard.